Azure/azure-sdk-tools/tools/pipeline-witness/README.md

 # `pipeline-witness`

-This project functions as the agent by which `build logs`, `aggregate test results`, and `error bucketing` and other resultant data from Azure Devops pipeline runs are aggregated into our kusto data catalog.
+This project functions as the agent by which `build logs`, `aggregate test results`, `error metrics by custom buckets` and other resultant data from Azure Devops pipeline runs are aggregated into our kusto data catalog.

 You can explore the available data from this project at [https://dataexplorer.azure.com/clusters/azsdkengsys.westus2/](https://dataexplorer.azure.com/clusters/azsdkengsys.westus2/).